tbrauneck/Spring2025_BSAN6070/CA-05/READ_ME_CA-05.md

 Authored by Tina Brauneck.
 Initially coded in April 2025 as an assignment for a graduate level machine learning class.

 ## Data Source
 The dataset is a small sample of IMDb data from the UCI Machine Learning Repository.
 It contains only 30 observations.
-Key features and identifiers in the dataset are movie name, IMDb, and genre. <br>
+Key features and identifiers in the dataset are movie name, IMDb rating, and genre. <br>
 Access the dataset here: https://github.com/ArinB/MSBA-CA-Data/raw/main/CA05/movies_recommendation_data.csv <br>

 ## Instructions
 All steps can be run in order.
 A sample prediction for a historical, biographical drama called "The Post" has been queued up in the "Recommendations" section.
 Predictions for other movies can be made by altering the "watched_movie_data" dictionary defined in the "Recommendations" section.
 A '1' indicates an association with the genre.
 A '0' indicates no association.
-Movies may have multiple dramas.
+Movies may have multiple genres.

 ## Versioning